 - Bible and Theology

-- Christian Educational Ministries
+- Christian Educational Ministries (teaching out not accepting new students)

 - Counseling for Christian Ministries

 - > Hispanic Pastoral Ministries

 - Leadership and Ethics

 - Pastoral Ministries

 The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Counseling for Christian Ministries and Leadership and Ethics.
 The Pastoral Leadership major is offered through an accelerated degree structure as well.